mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 The Floriani claim that the sites they show tourists are the full extent of the ruins but truth is that the whole planet is one vast Ancient machine.
-There was no 'Aslan scoutship' that the Floriani found and used to reverse-engineer jump drive technology; they discovered a still- functional Ancient warship in a chamber deep beneath Floria's surface.
+There was no 'Aslan scoutship' that the Floriani found and used to reverse-engineer jump drive technology; they discovered a still-functional Ancient warship in a chamber deep beneath Floria's surface.
 The Floriani have the keys to much of the knowledge of the Ancients.
 Unfortunately, they have no idea what do to with it.
 The Floriani know they were created for some purpose and some Ancient artefacts trigger